 Mortgage Servicing Rights are initially recognized at their estimated fair values derived from the net cash flows associated with the servicing contracts, where the Company assumes the obligation to service the loan in the sale transaction.
-The precise fair value of MSRs cannot be readily determined because MSRs are not actively traded in stand-alone markets.
 Considerable judgment is required to estimate the fair values of these assets and the exercise of such judgment can significantly affect the Company's earnings.
 After being initially recorded at fair value, MSRs backed by mortgage loans are accounted for using the amortization method.
 The Company also periodically assesses MSRs for impairment.
 If MSRs are impaired, the impairment is recognized in current-period earnings and the carrying value of the MSRs is adjusted through a valuation allowance.